-Xiaomi Mi 8 with a notch goes official: Everything you need to know
+Xiaomi Mi 8 sports a notch, Snapdragon 845: Here are all your questions answered

 Xiaomi Mi 8: What is special about the camera?

 The Mi 8’s rear camera is 12MP+ 12MP.
-Xiaomi has added OIS on the wide-angle sensor which has an aperture of f/1.8.
+Xiaomi has added OIS on the wide-angle sensor, which has an aperture of f/1.8.
 The 12MP telephoto lens has f/2.4 aperture.
-The highlight of the rear camera is the artificial intelligence (AI) enabled features which the company claims will assist in recognition of scenes, improving portrait, etc. There is also AI Studio Light Effect for photos, similar to what the Apple iPhone X is offering.
+The highlight of the rear camera is the artificial intelligence (AI) enabled features, which the company claims will assist in recognition of scenes, improving portrait shots, etc.

+There is also AI Studio Light Effect for photos, similar to what the Apple iPhone X is offering.
 When it comes to video recording, the Mi 8 can capture up to 4K at 30 fps, while it can also capture 1080p video at a high-frame rate of 120fps.
+There is no super-slow motion mode at 480 fps or 960 fps like the OnePlus 6 or the Samsung Galaxy S9+ are offering.

-The Mi 8’s AI scene camera will recognise different kinds of scenes to ensure the best results.
-Xiaomi claims the smart AI camera can identify 206 common photo scenes, and then adjust exposure, saturation for the same.
-AI-powered scene recognition is something a lot smartphone makers are claiming to add to their devices.
-It can also support smart translation, recognise business cards, etc. Again we will have to wait and see if these features are added to the Mi 8’s global variant as well.
+Mi 8’s AI scene camera will recognise different kinds of scenes to ensure the best results.
+Xiaomi claims the smart AI camera can identify 206 common photo scenes, and then adjust exposure, saturation for these.
+AI-powered scene recognition is being offered by most smartphone makers on their devices.

+The Mi 8’s AI camera can also support smart translation, recognise business cards, etc. Again we will have to wait and see if these features are added to the Mi 8’s global variant as well.
 Xiaomi is also relying on AI for the Zoom feature.
+It is not clear if the phone features optical zoom option.

 Also Read: Xiaomi Mi Band 3 with 0.78-inch OLED display, water resistance launched